 Importantly, all specialists involved in the evaluation process must reach a consensus that the patient is a good candidate for the DBS procedure.
 The group works closely together, meeting monthly to discuss the treatment of each patient on their roster.

 “Treatment for DBS involves many caregivers,” says Esnaashari, “But especially the neurosurgeon, the neurologist, and the nurse practitioner.
 Proper care can’t occur without all three sides of the triangle.”

-In addition to Togasaki and Esnaashari, Shea’s team includes renowned neurosurgeon Mark Liker, MD, assistant clinical professor of neurosurgery at USC Neurosciences of Keck Medicine of USC, who says this collaborative effort between specialists is important to the patient experience.
+In addition to Togasaki and Esnaashari, Shea’s team includes Mark Liker, MD, assistant clinical professor of neurosurgery at Keck School of Medicine of USC and a renowned neurosurgeon at USC Neurosciences of Keck Medicine of USC, who says this collaborative effort between specialists is important to the patient experience.

 “We want good outcomes,” says Liker, who has 15 years experience performing DBS surgery at Keck Medicine.
 “We don’t want a lot of patients who are implanted to not receive benefit from the procedure.
 I can say almost universally every patient that’s cleared for surgery has a dramatic benefit from the DBS.”

 Varied Symptoms And Consequences